f4exb/sdrangel-docker/compose/readme.md

 The `run.sh` script sets up a composition with a SDRangel and a SDRangelCli instance that can be used to remotely control the former.
 It takes the following arguments:

   - `-g`: starts the GUI variant of SDRangel else the server variant will be started.
+  - `-b` specifies the branch used when compiling SDRangel and that appears in the image name (default is `master`)
   - `-t version`: GUI only: SDRangel image name version (ex: `vanilla`).
 This is mandatory.
   - `-r bits`: Server only: number of Rx bits.
 This makes up the version suffix (ex: `16` makes `server16`).
 Default is `16`.
   - `-n suffix`: gives a suffix to the container names (default is `1`).
 The container names are `sdrangel_{suffix}` for SDRangel and `sdrangelcli_{suffix}` for SDRangelCli.